create3000/sunrize/docs/_posts/documentation/using-the-script-editor.md

 ### Example

-Here is a simple example of including a Script node in a X3D file:
+Here is a simple example of including a Script node in an X3D file:

 ```js
 #X3D V3.3 utf8